stackrox/stackrox/migrator/README.md

 2. Gorm

-    Consideration:  If the migration is dealing with multiple tables tied together it will may be simpler for the migration author to use the store method vs gorm.
+    Consideration:  If the migration is dealing with multiple tables tied together it may be simpler for the migration author to use the store method vs gorm.

     Use Gorm to read small amount data.
 Gorm is light-weighted and comprehensive ORM allowing accessing databases